Discover Corfu

 When: The final Sunday of Carnival.

-What it is: This is the festival’s climax.
+What it is: This is the festival's climax.
 A massive parade featuring elaborate floats, marching bands, and thousands of costumed participants snakes its way through Corfu Town.
-The floats are the centerpiece, often depicting huge, comical figures that satirize current events and political figures.
-For families, this is the most anticipated day; children and adults alike dress up, joining the procession or cheering from the sidelines.
-It’s a day of pure, unadulterated joy.
+The floats are the centerpiece, often depicting huge, comical figures that satirize current events.
+It's a day of pure, unadulterated joy.

 👑 The Venetian Promenade